DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 ### Code
 - [HTML and CSS](https://www.htmlandcssbook.com/) by Jon Duckett - Used to broaden my knowledge in HTML and CSS
 - [JavaScript & JQuery](https://www.whsmith.co.uk/products/javascript-and-jquery-interactive-frontend-web-development/jon-duckett/paperback/9781118531648.html) by Jon Duckett - Used to broaden my knowledge in JavaScript
-- [W3Schools - CSS Colors HSL](https://www.w3schools.com/css/css_colors_hsl.asp) - Used to broaden my knowldge in CSS Colours and HSL
+- [W3Schools - CSS Colors HSL](https://www.w3schools.com/css/css_colors_hsl.asp) - Used to broaden my knowledge in CSS Colours and HSL
 - [Mozilla - CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) - Used to broaden my knowledge in using JavaScript properties
 - [Smashing Magazine - Using HSL Colors in CSS](https://www.smashingmagazine.com/2021/07/hsl-colors-css/) - Used to broaden my knowledge in how to use HSL Colours in CSS
 - [W3Schools - Array sort()](https://www.w3schools.com/jsref/jsref_sort.asp) - Used to help me understand the sort() function